• Transcending the Human Paradox

 I kept my business open for three years (2020–2023), and while I’m not in it any longer—I honestly found writing for others and reading literature I wasn’t necessarily into easily got boring and even annoying for me—it greatly expanded my professional skills and abilities.
 I even built this website all on my own back in 2020 (something I never thought I could do), which is an accomplishment I’m very proud of.

-My mid 30s is when I found myself doing administrative work for a great company that treated me very well.
-I was comfortable and enjoyed a certain level of professional satisfaction, but I can’t wholeheartedly say I felt truly fulfilled in every way.
+My mid thirties is when I found myself back in Georgia doing administrative work for a great company that treated me very well.
+I was comfortable and enjoyed a certain level of professional satisfaction, but I can’t wholeheartedly say I felt truly fulfilled in every aspect of life.

 Toward the end of my first year at the company, I reached a major turning point in my life.